-The Construction Team shall submit to UNC Charlotte's Project Manager and BIM Manager the BXP-C within forty-five [45] days of pre-construction contract award for CMR firms and within thirty [30] days from bid award for General Contractors.
+The Construction Team shall submit to UNC Charlotte's BIM/VDC Manager their BXP-C within sixty [60] days of preconstruction contract award for CMR firms and within thirty [30] days from bid award for General Contractors.
 The BXP-C shall outline the strategy and schedule for utilizing BIM/VDC Technology to execute construction related activities and project coordination.
 Within thirty [30] days of submission, the BXP-C will be reviewed for approval by UNC Charlotte.
 BXP-C should identify the entire Construction Team, subcontractors and specialty trades and design team.
-Roles and responsibilities of the team(s), even if that party has not yet been identified, should be included in the BXP-C. The BXP-C will be a part of the final contract documents and to make this a collaborative process the Construction Team needs to involve the Design Team in their VDC workflow when creating their BXP-C. This document will be due to the UNC Charlotte BIM Manager 30 days after the contract has been signed.
+Roles and responsibilities of the team(s), even if that party has not yet been identified, should be included in the BXP-C. The BXP-C will be a part of the final contract documents and to make this a collaborative process the Construction Team needs to involve the Design Team in their VDC workflow when creating their BXP-C. This document will be due to the UNC Charlotte BIM Manager 90 days after the contract has been signed.

-See Exhibit 1 - BIM Execution Plan-Construction for more details.
+See Exhibit - 1 BIM Execution Plan-Construction for more details.